What is Balancer? (BAL)

 These deposits are essential to the network, providing the liquidity needed for users to buy and sell cryptocurrencies on the platform.

-This means Balancer must incentivize both sizes of its market in order to operate – crypto users who might wish to make some of their holdings available to be traded, and traders seeking the best possible price for an asset.
+This means Balancer must incentivize both sides of its market in order to operate – crypto users who might wish to make some of their holdings available to be traded, and traders seeking the best possible price for an asset.

 In this way, Balancer works in a similar fashion to other decentralized exchanges (DEXs) like Uniswap (UNI) and Curve (CRV).
 However, Balancer offers additional features, including the ability to bundle up to eight tokens into pools.